Here are some commonly asked questions which we hope will make understanding your Member statement easier.

 Our administration fee for a Tasplan Super account is $1.50 each week, plus 0.20% of your account balance each year.
 The percentage fee is capped at $500 each year.

 The administration fee for a Tasplan Pension account is $1.50 each week, plus 0.29% of your account balance each year.
 The percentage fee is capped at $1,500 each year.
+From 1 July 2018, the percentage administration fees for Tasplan Pension have reduced to 0.25% of your account balance, capped at $1,200 each year.

-Administration fees calculated weekly and deducted monthly from your account.
+Administration fees are calculated weekly and deducted monthly from your account.
 It covers the day-to-day management of your account and the operation of the fund, and includes items such as compliance costs and licence fees.
 For more information about our fees and costs, check out our Fees and costs fact sheet.

 The indirect costs ratio is an estimate of how much each member indirectly contributes to the payment of general management expenses of the fund that aren’t directly charged to a member’s account.
 Examples of expenses contained in this ratio include: